 I think I was sitting in the back seat when I first noticed the lady.
 She was perhaps a 30 or 40 something, sitting the passenger seat of an SUV and I’m not certain, but I think she could have been filing her nails.
 She was slender, moderately tan, barefoot.

 And she had rings and bracelets, shades.
 I don’t recall her face.
+She probably had sunglasses.
 And she had her bare feet against the dash, and rings on her toes.
 Her husband was shopping and would ask her something.
-I don’t think she ever got out or I didn’t see her.
+I don’t think she ever got out or I didn’t see her move.

-Even though I’m not that old, I was used to being the cook, cleaning lady, laundress, the chief cook and bottle washer, jack of all trades and master of none.
+Even though I was probably not even thirty, at the time, I was used to being the cook, cleaning lady, laundress, the chief cook and bottle washer, jack of all trades and master of none.
 I have repented over my misjudging this lady.

 It was obvious, she was cared for.
 He was just doing some shopping as she relaxed.
 Her appearance didn’t make her cheap or tawdry, just in style.
 She was not necessarily spoiled or lazy, working her poor husband while she lounged, she probably did have loungewear and a box of chocolates in her bedroom.
 So what?

 She probably took bubble baths and went to the spa.
 She had money, means, and the opportunity to be taking care of herself and letting her husband take care of her, too.
 And he did not appear to have minded.
 If they went home and she went and sat by the pool, he probably went to the kitchen and chopped up veggies and threw something on the grill, and some towels in the dryer.
 The kind of husband that Jesus would want for any woman, even if he did have an occasion bowling night or round of golf.